-In the event that a student requires special accommodations in residence for a health related reason, the student will provide medical documentation of the health condition, which will be evaluated by the Accommodations Committee, comprised of the College's Health Services staff, the Academic Resource Center, and the Office of Residential Life and Education (and other campus offices as appropriate) This committee will then make a recommendation to the Director of Residential Life and Education concerning the appropriate housing accommodation.
+In the event that a student requires special accommodations in residence for a health-related reason, the student will provide medical documentation of the health condition and fill out the appropriate Medical Accommodations Request form (from both Residential Life and Health Services), which will be evaluated by the Accommodations Committee, comprised of the College's Health Services staff, the Academic Resource Center, and the Office of Residential Life and Education (and other campus offices as appropriate).
+This committee will then make a recommendation to the Director of Residential Life and Education concerning the appropriate housing accommodation.